vnt87/rockstor-4-iso/README.md

 # rockstor-4-iso
- Contains an iso for rockstor 4 created with openSuse Leap 15.3 Only tested with VMware so far, feel free to peruse at your own risk.
+ Contains an iso for rockstor 4 created with openSuse Leap 15.3 using the official recipe instruction.
+ Only tested with VMware so far, feel free to peruse at your own risk.